Learning to Recognize Dialect Features: Abstract

 \section{Abstract}

-Linguists characterize dialects by the presence, absence, and frequency of dozens of interpretable features.
-Detecting these features in text has applications to social science and dialectology, and can be used to assess the robustness of natural language processing systems to dialect differences.
+Building NLP systems that serve everyone requires accounting for dialect differences.
+But dialects are not monolithic entities: rather, distinctions between and within dialects are captured by the presence, absence, and frequency of dozens of dialect features in speech and text, such as the deletion of the copula in ``He $\varnothing$ running''.
+In this paper, we introduce the task of dialect feature detection, and present two multitask learning approaches, both based on pretrained transformers.
 For most dialects, large-scale annotated corpora for these features are unavailable, making it difficult to train recognizers.
-Linguists typically define dialect features by providing a small number of \emph{minimal pairs}, which are paired examples distinguished only by whether the feature is present, while holding everything else constant.
-In this paper, we present two multitask learning architectures for recognizing dialect features, both based on pretrained transformers.
-We evaluate these models on two test sets of Indian English, annotated for a total of 22 dialect features.
-We find these models learn to recognize many features with high accuracy; crucially, a few minimal pairs can be nearly as effective for training as thousands of labeled examples.
-We also demonstrate the downstream applicability of our dialect feature detection model as a dialect density measure and as a dialect classifier.
+We train our models on a small number of minimal pairs, building on how linguists typically define dialect features.
+Evaluation on a test set of 22 dialect features of Indian English demonstrates that these models learn to recognize many features with high accuracy, and that a few minimal pairs can be as effective for training as thousands of labeled examples.
+We also demonstrate the downstream applicability of dialect feature detection both as a measure of dialect density and as a dialect classifier.